VitalyZibulski/Laravel-App-use-Cashier/readme.md

-# Laravel app with subscribe, use Stripe
+# Laravel app with subscribe, use Stripe, use Cashier

     Laravel version 5.6, php version 7.1.3